 - In the California State Parks system.10

-Under a law that California enacted in 2010, it is unlawful for any person to knowingly possess a firearm within the sterile area of a public transit facility, if the sterile area is posted with a statement providing reasonable notice of the prohibition.11 “Sterile area” means any portion of a public transit facility that is generally controlled in a manner consistent with the public transit authority’s security plan.12 This prohibition does not apply to certain specified law enforcement personnel or to persons licensed to carry a concealed weapon.13
+It is also generally unlawful to knowingly possess a firearm within the sterile area of a public transit facility, if the sterile area is posted with a statement providing reasonable notice of the prohibition.11 “Sterile area” means any portion of a public transit facility that is generally controlled in a manner consistent with the public transit authority’s security plan.12 This prohibition does not apply to certain specified law enforcement personnel or to persons licensed to carry a concealed weapon.13

 California also generally prohibits carrying or possession of a firearm in the following locations: